The Revd Canon Professor Richard Burridge

 For a complete list of publications, please see Richard's full research profile

-Professor Burridge contributes to both undergraduate and postgraduate courses in the area of New Testament, as well as teaching on the Biblical Studies tracks for the DMin (Doctorate in Ministry) and the new MAMin (MAs in Theology & Ministry), which are taught jointly with the Department of Education and Professional Studies.
+Professor Burridge contributes to both undergraduate and postgraduate courses in the area of New Testament, as well as teaching on the Biblical Studies tracks for the DThMin (Doctorate in Theology & Ministry) and the MAThMin (MAs in Theology & Ministry).

 Expertise and public exposure